ProdevDas/Smart_Parking_System/README.md

 # Smart_Parking_System
 A smart parking system utilizes sensors and technology to streamline parking by providing real-time information on available spaces, optimizing efficiency and reducing congestion for a convenient parking experience.

+Introduction:
+These days, finding parking in crowded cities is a major problem.
+Not enough parking spaces, yet too many cars on the road.
+A major issue arises when we arrive at a parking lot and discover that there are no available spots for us to park our cars.
+In crucial moment our inability to locate an empty parking space after arriving at a large parking area is another major issue.
+Perhaps these are the two issues that we have all occasionally faced, wasting valuable time.
+In order to provide clear and simple parking, all parking places must have effective parking management systems.
+To solve this issue, we had to build the "Smart Parking System Project".
+This project provides precise information on parking space availability, allowing drivers to park their cars as quickly as possible.

+Concept for the Smart Parking System Project:
+This smart parking system project consists of an Arduino, six IR sensors, one servo motor and one LCD screen.
+Where Arduino is the main microcontroller that controls the whole system.
+Entry and exit gates use two IR sensors to detect vehicle entry and exit in the parking area.
+The remaining four IR sensors are used to detect the presence of a parking space.
+A servo motor is placed in the entrance, which is used to open and close the gate, and an LCD screen shows the availability of the parking area.
+When a car arrives at the parking area's gate, the display continuously displays the number of available spots.
+If there are any empty slots, the system uses the servo motor to open the entry gate.
+When the car enters the parking area and occupies a slot, the display indicates that the slot is full.
+If there are no available parking spaces, the system displays that all slots are full and does not open the gate.